RULES AND CONSTITUTION OF THE LONDON HOCKEY LEAGUE

 8 All matches in all Divisions must be played on artificial grass pitches.
 The home team shall decide whether the pitch is fit for the match to be played.
 Once a match is started the decision as to whether the conditions are fit to continue rests solely with the umpires.
 If a match is cancelled or postponed the home club must immediately inform their opponents and the Administrator.
 Both Clubs must inform any appointed umpires.

-9 Clubs MUST show the start time and venue of all home games in their fixture list including the fixture list on the London Hockey League (Fixtures Live) website.
+9 Clubs MUST publish the start time and venue of all home games in their fixture list and/or website including the fixture list on the League website.
 This information must also be in the hands of opposing Clubs and the Administrator no later than 14 days before the start of the season as defined by the first Saturday on the Premier League program.

-9.1 The issue of the fixture list can constitute the confirmation of the fixture times and venues, including on Fixtures Live.
-Any subsequent changes to the date, time and venue of any fixture must be notified to the opponents and the Administrator at least 10 days before the new date of every match, and Fixtures Live amended accordingly.
+9.1 Such publication shall constitute the confirmation of the fixture times and venues.
+Any subsequent changes to the date, time and venue of any fixture must be notified to the opponents and the Administrator at least 10 days before the new date of every match.

 9.2 Any starting times outside the period of 10.30am to 4.30pm must be advised at least 28 days in advance, subject to the right of appeal to the Administrator in extreme circumstances.

 9.3 In determining the start times of their home fixtures Clubs must take into account the distance and travelling times of their opponents.
 As a guideline allowing a normal travel time and half an hour before and after the game for changing etc., no team should be expected to have to leave their Club premises for an away match before 9am or be expected to arrive back at their club premises after 7.30pm.